bvajjala/bvajjala.github.io/presentations/conti-delivery-toolchain/markdown.md

 * Visualization and orchestration working in tandem allow teams to quickly identify the places they should optimize first.

-# Orchestration and Deployment Pipeline Visualization
+### Orchestration and Deployment Pipeline Visualization

 * Dedicated Deployment Pipeline Tools  : Jenkins (with plugins or through Cloudbees), ThoughtWorks Go, Atlassian Bamboo

 * ARA                                   : ElectricCommander, CA Lisa
 IBM UrbanCode, XebiaLabs XL

 * Orchestration Engine                  : MaestroDev, CollabNet

-## Version Control
+### Version Control

 *  Most software development teams use a version control system for the files they consider source code. however, many organizations forget to include configuration files, such as the configuration that defines the build and release system.
-All text-based assetsshould be stored in a version control system that everyone can easily access.
-The code changes should be very easy to review, line-by-line (ideally in a web browser), with a pull or merge request.
+*  All text-based assets should be stored in a version control system that everyone can easily access.
+*  The code changes should be very easy to review, line-by-line (ideally in a web browser), with a pull or merge request.

-## Version Control
+### Version Control

 Version Control: Git, Mercurial, Perforce, Subversion, TFS

-## Continuous Integration
+### Continuous Integration
 * CI tools can support orchestration and visualization, but their core functionality is to integrate new code with the stable main release line and alert stakeholders if any new code would cause issues with the final product.
-This makes it easy for teams to combine work on different features while keeping a master code branch ready for release.
+* This makes it easy for teams to combine work on different features while keeping a master code branch ready for release.
 * It should feel natural to integrate many times a day.
 Teams should also connect a code metrics and profiling utility that can stop integrations if certain metrics reach an undesirable threshold.

-## Continuous Integration
+### Continuous Integration

-CI: Jenkins, Travis CI, ThoughtWorks GO, CircleCI, JetBrains TeamCity, Atlassian Bamboo
+* CI: Jenkins, Travis CI, ThoughtWorks GO, CircleCI, JetBrains TeamCity, Atlassian Bamboo

-Code Metrics: SonarQube, SLOC (and variants), SciTools Understand
+* Code Metrics: SonarQube, SLOC (and variants), SciTools Understand

-## Artifact Management
+### Artifact Management
 * Packaged artifacts, rather than the application’s raw source code, are the focus of deployment pipelines.
 * Artifacts are assembled pieces of an application that include packaged application code, application assets, infrastructure code, virtual machine images, and (typically) configuration data.

 * Artifacts are identifiable (unique name), versioned (preferably semantic versioning), and immutable (we never edit them).
 Together, these artifacts allow developers to build a bill of materials (BOM) package describing the exact versions of all the artifacts in a particular version of their software system.
 Package metadata identifies when and how the package was tested or deployed into a particular environment.

 * Artifact management is most effective with an artifact repository manager.
 Artifact repositories contain a complete artifact usage history, similar to the way version control systems track source code changes.
 * They use dependency resolution between the package versions and allow the system to build a dependency graph from the hardware all the way up to the user interface of the application.
 The ability to verify dependencies through an entire system is powerful for tracking exactly what was (or will be) tested or deployed.

-## Artifact Management
+### Artifact Management

 * Version Control Systems: Git, Subversion, Mercurial